Case Study: Establishing Production Consistency and Minimizing Downtimes

 Customer Outcome

-Introduced an easier process for assembly and disassembly of this tooling on the production line.
-Extended the life of the die block with an innovative design that utilizes quality, machined components.
-And these factors help minimize damages to the tooling.
+This project Introduced an easier process for assembly and disassembly of this tooling on the production line.
+The redesigned die block extends tooling life by utilizing robust, machined components, and it helps minimize damage to the tooling.

 On-site repairs can be more easily completed by the customer because of the replaceable insert.

-Ultra has now improved the dowel features on five different production tooling operations for this Global Food Manufacturer.
+Ultra has since improved the dowel features on five different production tooling operations for this Global Food Manufacturer.

 Other Case studies